-- After an in-depth analysis in 2020, we determined that it would be best for our policyholders if we changed business partners and began using more advanced tools and services in the cyber liability area.
+- After an in-depth analysis in 2020, we determined that it would be best for our policyholders if we changed business partners and began using more advanced tools and services.
 Corvus Insurance offers these advanced services and more.
 Think of it as going from Cyber Liability 1.0 to Cyber Liability 3.0.

 Why is there now a deductible?

 - Cyber liability coverage protects you for network security and privacy-related exposures, such as lost or stolen laptops or theft of patient data.
 These types of incidents are on the rise across all industries and sectors, but especially in health care.
 With the increase in cyber incidents comes the increase in the number of cyber claims filed.